Charles Domingo: Search for an independent church

 Following his meeting with Chilembwe and, in search for a new religious direction, Domingo corresponded with Charles Taze Russell and, after reading Russell's published writings while in Mozambique, joined the Watch Tower Society in 1909.
 He established contact with Joseph Booth in South Africa and also corresponded with Elliot Kamwana before the latter was deported from Nyasaland in 1909.
 On his return to Nyasaland in 1910, Domingo joined the independent Seventh Day Baptist church that Booth’s disciples had formed, and which Booth funded, in the north of the protectorate.
 There was no clear split between this movement and the Watch Tower Society until the visit of an American representative of the society in late 1910, who was strongly opposed to the doctrine of Sabbatarianism that Booth had promoted.
-Most of congregations founded by Kamwana supported Watch Tower following his brief and illegal return by from his deportation in October 1910, but most of those begun by others of Booth’s disciples rejected Watch Tower control.
+Most of congregations founded by Kamwana supported Watch Tower following his brief and illegal return from his deportation in October 1910, but most of those begun by others of Booth’s disciples rejected Watch Tower control.
 By 1911, the division between the two groups was total.
 Despite his earlier membership of the Watch Tower movement, Domingo did not express the sort of millennial expectations entertained by Elliot Kamwana, who predicted the start of the Millennium and the ending of colonial rule in 1914.